Karhal/gerardbot/README.md

 GérardBot!
 ===================

 Hey!
-This is a very simple Slack bot based on the excellent [slackbots](https://www.npmjs.com/package/slackbots "slackbots") module allowing you to easily add your own services.
+This is a very simple Slack bot based on the excellent [slackbots](https://www.npmjs.com/package/slackbots "slackbots") library allowing you to easily add your own services.

 ----------